-We love rock climbing shoes, and we bet you do too.
+We love rock climbing shoes, and we bet you do, too.
 The good news for climbers is that there are more styles and quality designs to choose from than ever before.
-Whether you’re looking for an aggressively downturned shoe for hooking your way up boulder problems, a precise edging model for long limestone sport routes, or a comfortable kick for all-day granite ascents, we’ve got you covered.
+Whether you’re looking for an aggressively downturned shoe for hooking your way up boulder problems, a precise edging model for long limestone sport routes, or a comfortable design for all-day granite ascents, we’ve got you covered.
+We've been testing these sticky kicks for over eight years to develop our round-up of 18 models below.
+From sharp limestone spires in Mexico to lofty cliffs in Nepal, our testing process brought us around the world in pursuit of the best shoes available.
 Below we break down the best rock climbing shoes of 2024.
 For more information, see our comparison table and buying advice below.
 And if you’re just getting into the sport, check out our list of the best rock climbing shoes for beginners.

 Our Team's Climbing Shoe Picks